 What is wastewater?

-Wastewater refers to all effluent from household, commercial establishments and institutions, hospitals, industries and so on.
-It also includes stormwater and urban runoff, agricultural, horticultural and aquaculture effluent.
+Wastewater refers to all effluent from a household, commercial establishments and institutions, hospitals, industries, and so on.
+It also includes stormwater and urban runoff, agricultural, horticultural, and aquaculture effluent.

-In simple terms, wastewater is all the dirty water from municipal sources (poop, urine and faecal sludge).
-This includes black water, gray water and yellow water.
-All dirty water from all the schools, restaurants, commercial establishments, hospitals, farms, floodwater and all the possible dirty water you can think of is considered wastewater.
-Some wastewater contain hazardous dissolved toxins and chemicals, whiles others contain particles, sediments and suspended matter of all sizes.
+In simple terms, wastewater is all the dirty water from municipal sources (poop, urine, and fecal sludge).
+It includes black water, gray water, and yellow water.
+All dirty water from all the schools, restaurants, commercial establishments, hospitals, farms, floodwater, and all the possible dirty water you can think of is considered wastewater.
+Some wastewater contains hazardous dissolved toxins and chemicals, while others contain particles, sediments, and suspended matter of all sizes.

 Agriculture (irrigation, livestock watering, and cleaning, aquaculture) uses about 69% to 90% of global freshwater use, and the bulk of it is returned to the soil, waterways, or discharged with added nutrients and contaminants.